The Best Leaf Blowers for Every Budget

 Best Electric Backpack Leaf Blower

-If you’re looking for an electric leaf blower to keep noise down or stay more sustainable, but you don’t like handheld models and you need help carrying the weight, there are some electric backpack options.
+If you’re looking for an electric leaf blower to keep the noise down or stay more sustainable, but you don’t like handheld models and you need help carrying the weight, there are some electric backpack options.
 These are more expensive, though not as expensive as a gas backpack leaf blower.
-The RYOBI 40-Volt Lithium-Ion Cordless Backpack Blower is about $240, but it’s like the Cadillac of the electric leaf blower world.
+The RYOBI 40-Volt Lithium-Ion Cordless Backpack Blower is about $250, but it’s like the Cadillac of the electric leaf blower world.
 It’s cordless, and the charger is included.
 It’s quiet, and it features a top airspeed of 145 miles per hour, which is incredibly powerful for a non-gas leaf blower.
-This unit isn’t available for free shipping, but it is eligible for The Home Depot’s $8.99 home delivery service.
-For this service, you schedule a specific time for delivery.
-It’s actually handy if you’ve had issues with stolen packages because you know exactly when it’s coming.

 Best Leaf Blower on Sale